bathtaters/tournament-tracker/api/README.md

 - To update from v1 to v2
     - Run [v2 update script](/api/src/db/sql/db_update_v1-v2.sql) on any v1 databases.
     - Add `"sessionSecret": "[random string]"` to [/api/src/config/dbServer.json](/api/src/config/dbServer.json)
+- To update from v2 to v2.1
+    - This upgrade will break all passwords, To prepare, do one of the following:
+        1) Sign in as a Gonti user before deployment so your session is remembered, then you can reset your password to not lose access after updating the DB.
+        2) Use the below SQL command directly on the DB to remove any Gontis (player.access = 3), then use `http://{domain}/setup` to create a new Gonti user after updating the DB.
+            ```sql
+            UPDATE player SET "access" = 2 WHERE "access" = 3;
+            ```
+    - Run [v2.1 update script](/api/src/db/sql/db_update_v2.0-v2.1.sql) on any v2 databases.
+- To update from v2.1 to v3
+    - Run [v3 update script](/api/src/db/sql/db_update_v2.1-v3.0.sql) on any v2.1 databases.